Project-Sundial/Project-Sundial.github.io/case-study.md

 ![monitoring services components](/assets/images/2.19.svg){:class="resizable small centered"}

-Task Queues are implemented with **pg-boss** [[3]](https://github.com/timgit/pg-boss) [ENSURE CITATION NUMBER CORRECT], an npm package built on PostgreSQL.
+Task Queues are implemented with **pg-boss** [[3]](#6-references), an npm package built on PostgreSQL.
 Specifically, we leverage the **deferred tasks** feature, where tasks are added with a specified delay and are processed by a worker only after that delay has passed.

 A **worker** is a function assigned to a queue.
 The Monitoring Service executes this function when 'processing' a task, passing in any additional data included in the task.